sampsyo/cs6120/content/blog/2022-05-19-CoC/index.md

 +++
-title = "Implementing The Calculus of Constructions" [extra] latex = true bio = """
+title = "Implementing the Calculus of Constructions" [extra] latex = true bio = """